 Best Heather For Bees

 There are three primary kinds of heathers in the plant family – “daboecia”, “erica”, and “calluna”.
 Among this family, the “erica” seems to attract the most variety of bees.

-These include “apis mellifera”, “bombus terrestris”, “bombus lapidarius”, and several others.
+These include “honey bees”, “bombus terrestris”, “bombus lapidarius”, and several others.